 Message from the Executive Director

-The Housing Authority of the City of Elizabeth has worked diligently to satisfy an ever-increasing demand for affordable public housing, and to create safe and aesthetically pleasing homes while providing employment opportunities for our working- age residents.
-The success we note rests wholly on the combined efforts and support of the Mayor Chris Bollwage, the city government, our Board of Commissioners, our staff and are residents.
+The Housing Authority of the City of Elizabeth (HACE) has worked diligently to satisfy an ever-increasing demand for affordable public housing, and to create safe and aesthetically pleasing homes while providing employment opportunities for our working-age residents.
+Having served in my role as Executive Director since 1996, I’ve had the honor to witness HACE’s growth.
+I oversee day-to-day functions of the Authority including staffing, program implementation, and the supervision of the Authority’s 1300 plus public housing units and its 1100 Section 8 Rental Assistance vouchers.
+The success we note rests wholly on the combined efforts and support of Mayor Chris Bollwage, city government officials, our Board of Commissioners, our staff and our residents.
+As Secretary-Treasurer to the Board of Commissioners, I am also afforded the unique opportunity to work with our Board members to ensure we are improving quality of life for all of our residents.

 We are proud of our accomplishments!
-From the expansion of our Community/Support Services program; to the complete facelift of Mravlag Manor; to the 40 % increase in number of vouchers granted by the Section 8 Rental Assistance Program; to the seamless inclusion of public housing residents in established mixed-income neighborhoods – public housing is more attractive, more hospitable, and more dynamic than ever before.
+From the expansion of our Community and Support Services program; to the complete facelift of Mravlag Manor; to the 40% increase in the number of vouchers granted by the Section 8 Rental Assistance program; to the seamless inclusion of public housing residents in established, mixed-income neighborhoods – public housing is more attractive, more hospitable, and more dynamic than ever before.